CHALLENGING CAREERS IN

 Fax: 217-785-8222

-The Office of the Auditor General is an Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, national origin ancestry, citizenship status, age, marital status, order of protection status, pregnancy, arrest record, physical or mental disability, military status, including veteran status, or unfavorable discharge from the military.
+The Office of the Auditor General is an Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, national origin ancestry, citizenship status, age, marital status, order of protection status, pregnancy, arrest record, physical or mental disability, military status, including veteran status, unfavorable discharge from the military, reproductive health decisions, or family responsibilities.

 Is the Auditor General an elected official?